Mercury Bank Review

 Mercury Bank Fees

 Mercury’s pricing model is almost entirely fee-free.
-All of the usual suspects (monthly fees, balance requirements, overdraft fees, transaction fees, etc.) are absent here, and the fees that Mercury does have are more than reasonable.
+All of the usual suspects (monthly fees, balance requirements, overdraft fees, transaction fees, etc.) are absent here.

 Getting Started